 Separating Siberia from the flat Manchurian plain these mountains enhance the rainfall that falls over north-eastern China.
 They are split into the ‘Greater Khingan’ running southwest to northeast and the ‘Little Khingan’ running northwest to southeast forming the northeastern border with Russia.
-They are densely wooded, providing a great deal of timber for China.
+They are densely wooded with conifers, providing a great deal of timber for China.

 Separating the Tibetan Plateau and the Yunnan-Guizhou Plateau is a transitional zone of high mountains with deep valleys running north-south.
 ‘Hengduan’ means ‘cut across’ in Chinese.
 Many of the mountains are over 19,685 feet [6,000 meters] high.

 The Wuyi Shan form a continuation of the Nanling mountains in an arc along the southeastern coast which isolate Fujian from the rest of China.
 The Wuyishan mountains are at the heart of this rugged barrier.
 Travel to Fujian has tended to be by boat rather than crossing these high mountains.